harichandana-yeluri/AI-Data-Architecture-Design-and-Implementation/part2-nosql/nosql_analysis.md

 In a relational database, all records in a table must conform to the same schema.
 This becomes problematic when products belonging to different categories require distinct sets of attributes.
 - For example:
     - Laptops require attributes such as RAM, processor, storage, and screen size.
-    - Shoes require attributes such as size, colour, sole type, and material.
+    - Shoes require attributes such as size, colour, sole type, and material.<br>
 To accommodate this in an RDBMS, one of the following approaches must be used:
 - Wide tables with many nullable columns, where most columns remain unused for certain product types, leading to:
     - Wasted storage.